jackycamp/jackstack/systems-not-models.md

 the model.
 But model talk has quickly become... tired.

 The model is but a single component users interact with.
 By itself, the llm really does one thing, generate.
 Which is not valuable alone.
+Consider practically any non-technical use case for a generative model.
+Only a software system can satisfy that use-case.
+What is the average person going to do with model weights?

 Perhaps most people simply won't engage with other technical metrics regarding the system like: